Mohit21GoJs/generator-express/README.md

 #### Run generator

-:label: Install using `npm i -g generator-express-custom-boilerplate`
+:label: Install using `npm i -g generator-express-boilerplate`

-:label: Run `yo generator-express-custom-boilerplate` in the desired folder
+:label: Run `yo express-boilerplate` in the desired folder

 :label: Answer the questions in prompt or pass options from cli.

-:label: For help in checking available options use command `yo generator-express-custom-boilerplate --help`
+:label: For help in checking available options use command `yo express-boilerplate --help`

 ## Running the project locally